 Ever an inveterate mountaineer, Vern Clevenger hauled his heavy 4 x 5 cameras all over the High Sierra seeking images that convey his experiences of this alpine world through essences of light and reflection.
 For three decades, his old traditional choice of equipment required significant time in the field to set up shots that show thoughtful consideration of subjects and demonstrate care for composition.
 It also captured and recreated beautiful, true color with the finest detail as it imparted strong aesthetic statements.
 The world of photography has seen amazing changes in the last several years.

 More than just a “mountain-man,” Vern Clevenger is a true “mountain family-man.”
-His wife Margaret, son Dylan, and daughter Sabrina have shared every step of Vern’s adventures and artistic journeys.
-Vern and Margaret met in 1978 at Tuolumne Meadows where their first date was a hard climb.
-They soon married and spent the next decade climbing the monolithic granite walls of Yosemite and mountaineering throughout the Sierra Nevada and Himalayan Mountain Ranges.
-In 1992, 2 1/2 years after the arrival of son Dylan, the Clevengers made a family hike of The John Muir Trail, beginning in Yosemite and 30 days later celebrating Dylan’s third birthday on the summit of Mt.
+His son Dylan, and daughter Sabrina have shared every step of Vern’s adventures and artistic journeys.
+In 1992, 2 1/2 years after the arrival of son Dylan, the made a family hike of The John Muir Trail, beginning in Yosemite and 30 days later celebrating Dylan’s third birthday on the summit of Mt.
 Whitney.
-Vern and Margaret remember surprised fellow hikers who would first come upon Dylan, running slightly ahead of his parents in diapers and a tank top with a whistle around his neck and bells on his shoes.
+Vern remembers surprised fellow hikers who would first come upon Dylan, running slightly ahead of his parents in diapers and a tank top with a whistle around his neck and bells on his shoes.
 In 1999, two-year-old daughter Sabrina made her first serious backpacking trip to remote Golden Bear Lake in Center Basin, Sequoia National Park.
 During the summer of 2000, when Sabrina was three and Dylan at ten could carry his own pack, the Clevenger family hiked the entire 212-mile length of the John Muir Trail together once again.
 They even claim to have enjoyed it—including the days when thunderstorms kept them all tent-bound with only a pack of cards for family entertainment.
 Both children were raised in a mountain lifestyle.
 Portions of every summer were spent backpacking into wild places deep in the Sierra Nevada Range.
 In winters, they skied their beloved Mammoth Mountain.
 Throughout his professional career, Vern’s family has helped him review thousands of images and has thoughtfully guided his selections for prints.
 As the children grew, operating the Vern Clevenger Gallery of Fine Photography was always a whole-family enterprise.